 EPA’s Community and Tribal Programs Group has a publicly facing Tribal Actions and Events calendar for all to use!

-New Air Knowledge E–Learning Content
+Air Knowledge E–Learning Content

-These e-learning courses and modules are at the foundational learning level and are available to tribal, state, and local air agencies through our learning management system (LMS) and to the public here.
+The Air Knowledge training team is pleased to announce the availability of new air quality training materials!
+These e-learning courses and modules are at the foundational learning level and are available to Tribal, state, and local air agencies through our learning management system (LMS) and to the public here.
 The website was recently enhanced to provide additional self-instructional and instructor-led training materials.

 The new materials include:

-- A course that explains the key historic events that led to air pollution control legislation and describes progress made with air pollution control since the passage of the Clean Air Act,
+- A course that explains key historic events that led to air pollution control legislation and describes progress made with air pollution control since the passage of the Clean Air Act,

-- A course that explains the basic components of state and tribal implementation plans,
+- A course that explains the basic components of state and Tribal implementation plans,

 - A module that generally defines the transport and fate of air pollutants and how transport and fate are influenced by meteorology and topography,